- Name: Alexis aka LEX

 - Uses Nikon only (brand loyalty)

-I felt as if I needed a change.
-I needed to at least try living somewhere else.
-If I didn’t I might’ve been one of those people who never venture out into the world and spend their entire lives living in one town.
-They’re born there and grow old there.
-The world is a big big place.
-And I wanted to see a little more of it.
-Moving to the UK made that possible as travelling from here is pretty affordable.
-Even for a weekend get away.
+I needed a change and I wanted to live abroad.
+If I didn’t at least try, I might’ve been one of those people who never ventured out into the world and end up spending their entire lives living in one place.
+The world is a big place and there is lots to explore.
+Moving to the UK made travelling possible and more affordable.

-I was walking around Bluewater Shopping centre and happened to stroll into a well known camera franchise.
-They had a few cameras on display and I wasn’t really looking at buying, more just browsing.
+One day when my wife and I were walking around Bluewater Shopping centre, I happened to stroll into a Jessops camera store.
+On display were a few different digital cameras.
+At the time I wasn’t looking at buying, just browsing.
 I picked up a few cameras.
 The usual point n clicks.
 A few of the Canon camera bodies.
 And then got my hands on the Nikon D90 DSLR.
-Not having a clue as to what I was doing, I fiddled around with it a little, put the viewfinder to my eye, focused and click.
+Not having a clue as to what I was doing, I fiddled around with it a little, put the viewfinder to my eye, focused and “click”.
 Pressed the shutter.
 To this day, I wish I had requested the image from a store clerk, because it was THE SHOT that prompted me to eventually come back to the store and purchase my first Nikon DSLR.

-Nothing and everything.
-If I had to venture a guess the camera was probably on full auto focus, in Shutter Priority.
-And the shutter speed was probably around 1/10th of a second.
-And what this did was caused a kinda Shutter Drag effect.
-Everything else was pretty much in focus, but the people walking passed were partially blurred.
-It just looked like one of those shots that may have been used as an advert in a magazine.
+Nothing!!
+And everything.
+If I had to venture a guess the camera was probably set to Shutter Priority with the shutter speed around 1/10th of a second.
+And what this did was create Shutter Drag effect.
+Everything in the image was pretty much in in focus, but the people walking passed the store were partially blurred. (motion blur) It just looked like one of those shots that may have been used as an advert in a magazine.
 Maybe a Nikon logo and some text that says; “Life moves pretty fast.
 You need a camera that can keep up.”
 Or something to that effect… It had a similar feel to the image below.
 (Disclaimer: This is not my image.)